 The abundant wildlife and dense boreal forest make this a paradise for animal and adventure enthusiasts.
 If you’re lucky you may even spot an elusive black bear here!

-Spend all of day 6 of your journey canoeing or kayaking on Clear Lake, hiking the Buris and Bittersweet Trail, and exploring the Ominik Marsh.
+Spend all of day 6 of your road trip canoeing or kayaking on Clear Lake, hiking the Buris and Bittersweet Trail, and exploring the Ominik Marsh.

 Alternatively, the Bald Hill Trail or Gorge Creek Trail are two of the most epic hikes in the park for the views along the Manitoba Escarpment, which is a large elevated ridge that cuts through the park.